 People who admit to alcohol rehab treatment have a higher chance of getting sober than people who try to detox from alcohol at home.

-The 2006 study about rates and predictors of relapse by Rudolf and Bernice Moos showed that those who did not receive treatment were less likely to remain sober within three years.
+The 2006 study about rates and predictors of relapse by Rudolf and Bernice Moos showed that those who did not receive addiction treatment were less likely to remain sober within three years.

 - Sober living homes

-- Facility-based programmes
+- Facility-based treatment program

 - Private addiction counselling